KarolinaMurzyn/oLEANpiada/README.md

 ## Overview

-A website for 'oLEANpiada' - a lean management competition for high school students, conducted by student scientific club **'SKNZ Zarządzanie**.
-This project is part of the **AGH LeanLine 4.0** initiative, funded by the university's **"Grant Rektora"** competition.
+**oLEANpiada** a lean management competition, currently in its seventh edition, is designed for high school students, organized by the **Student Scientific Club 'SKNZ Zarządzanie'**.
+Initially launched as part of the AGH LeanLine 4.0 initiative.
+Following the success of its earlier editions, the competition is now being continued and developed under AGH LeanLine 5.0, funded through the university's "Grant Rektora".
 ## Objective

 The primary goal was to create a simple and user-friendly website to facilitate access to information for participants of the "oLEANpiada" competition.